-But I can't blame them.
+But, on some level I can't blame them.
 It is hysteria-producing nonsense like this that leads any non-scientist to conclude that we are systematically being poisoned every day.
 The terms "chemical" and "toxin" are now essentially interchangeable, despite the fact that this is dead wrong.

 Lest you think that chemical insanity is confined to a 32-mile beach, I happened upon something even crazier while doing my homework: California's Proposition 65.

 I have written about this in the past, and if you are looking for an example of utter lunacy, look no further.

 Proposition 65, aka The Safe Drinking Water and Toxic Enforcement Act of 1986 became law in California after a statewide vote (nearly 2:1 in favor).
 Its purpose was to keep icky things out of the water supply.
 Which is perfectly fine.
 But it turned into something rather different.
 Since enforcement of Prop 65 depends on civil suits against "violators," It has become a cottage industry "for private attorneys, some of whose businesses are built entirely on filing Proposition 65 lawsuits."
 Which means goodbye common sense.
 Which explains much of the rest of this.

 The new law required that chemicals and other substances, which were deemed to be potential carcinogens or reproductive toxins be listed at least once per year.
 Anything manufactured, sold or used in California that contained anything on the list was required to be labeled: "This product contains chemicals known to the State of California to cancer and birth defects or other reproductive harm."